 Last minute weekend in London ?
 Yes please.
-I’ll just check hotel options….instantly, my idea of a quick city break (once travel and eating out is factored in ) turns into a budget normally only applied to a significant birthday or anniversary.
-Pants!
-Until you get off the wretched hotel aggregates and look direct, finding Citizen M and its 3 locations in London.
+I’ll just check hotel options….instantly, my idea of a quick city break (once train travel and eating out is factored in ) turns into a budget normally reserved for a significant birthday or anniversary trip.
+Nuts!
+Until, that is, you get off the wretched hotel aggregator sites and look direct, finding Citizen M and its 3 locations in London.

 We booked a double room for just such an occasion as we got offered some last-minute tickets for an event at the 02 literally days before and really wanted to go.
 It was actually my husband who recommended Citizen M as he has used their day-pass work space before and thought I would love the interior.
 He was spot-on.